babolivier/brendan.abolivier.bzh/content/install-party-1.0.md

 The workshop's host can then hand out the domain name attached to a server to each attendee, who can then log in via SSH to the server and install and configure a Matrix homeserver (including, if applicable, its built-in ACME support for automatic provisioning of the certificate needed for federation).
+As an example, [here](https://git.io/JelHi) are the instructions we got the attendees to follow during our workshop at Ubucon Europe.

 ![](/images/install-party-1.0/domain.jpg)
 *One of the domains I handed out during our workshop at Ubucon*